hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

 ## the method naming shibbloleth :[#119]

+### edit: the simplified version:

+synopsis:

+these conventions are adopted (where they are adopted) not because they are pretty but because they make the code optimally refactorable, by letting you know immediately the cost of changing the method's interface or removing it. (the narrower a method's scope is, the less it costs to change). they are:

+  • `a_method_with_no_leading_or_trailing_underscores` *may* be
+     universally public. this is the most expensive kind to change.

+  • `a_method_with_one_trailing_underscore_` is either "library private"
+     or "node protected", scopes that are similar in "size" generally, but not the same. for "library private", other nodes within the "library" may call the method, but none outside of it. this is comparable in "scope" (not mechanics) to java's `package` scope.
+     (but we don't yet have a rigid way that we express the boundaries of a "library" - often it is a sub-sub-top-level node.)

+     for "node protected", this method is visible to the current node and its children nodes. ("node" is defined in the next bullet).

+     as well we will sometimes use this scope for "collaborators" - if two disparate nodes need intimate knowledge of each other and an exposure method is needed (perhaps experimentally) just for this end, we may use this scope.

+  • `_a_method_with_one_leading_underscore` is "node private" - only the
+     "node" (class, module, or file; author's choice) itself can "see" the method. if class, this means that not even subclasses can "see" the method. likewise if module, objects that have this module in their ancestor chain cannot "see" the method either. this may be comparable to java's "private" scope.

+  • `__a_method_with_two_leading_underscores` - we call this an
+    "aesthetc" method for reasons explained below. its definition is
+    straightforward: this is a method that is called from only *one* code location (and that one code location is within the node).

+    we call this "aesthetic" because the only "reason" to make such a method is for the human advantages that come from having small, modular methods. unlike with other classifications of methods here, this sort of method does not contribute to the DRY-ness of the code: because it is only called from one code-location, its logic does not "need" to be encapsulated, it just looks better to do so.

+    this has the second narrowest scope possible for a method to have, the first being a method that isn't ever called at all. (such methods should be removed so we don't have a special convention for them.) as such, this method is the cheapest to refactor.

+### the original version

 this convention is not pretty, but that is not its point: it evolved pragmatically (and quite suddenly) as a way to build code optimized for malleability by being faster to refactor.